 With the recovery from Hurricane Sandy just now starting, the full scope of what has been lost is coming in to view.
-One of the many challenges you may have will be trying to recover the data on your damaged or destroyed laptop or desktop computer.
+One of the many challenges you may come across might be while trying to recover the data on your damaged or destroyed laptop or desktop computer.
 If you are a Backblaze customer and need to restore your data, please see our Hurricane Sandy blog post for information and instructions on how to do so.

-- iTunes – If you had iCloud or an iTunes account, the majority of your music library purchased from iTunes should be available to re-download.
+- iTunes: If you had an iCloud or an iTunes account, the majority of your music library purchased from iTunes should be available to re-download.

 If your machine was damaged, but you still have access to it, there are many data restoration companies that can try to recover data from damaged hard drives.
 Here are a few:

 (Backblaze is not affiliated with any of these organizations.)

 We hope this helps in recovering some of your lost data and memories.